timjogorman/RicherEventDescription/guidelines.md

 - All evidence seems to point to **kidnapping** in the disappearance of Dr. Charles.

-Note that full denial of an event, however is "NEG ACTUAL", as the denial is in the realm of certainty, so that following EVENTs would
+Note that full denial of an event, however, is "NEG ACTUAL", as the denial is in the realm of certainty, so that the following EVENTs would
 *not* be marked UNC:

 - She **denies**<sub>ACTUAL</sub> **vomiting<sub>ACTUAL,NEG</sub>

 - There is no **evidence<sub>ACTUAL,NEG</sub> of **MS<sub>ACTUAL,NEG</sub>

-If something is not quite negative, but close, is it almost always signalling UNCERTAIN:
+If something is not quite negative, but close, it is almost always signaling UNCERTAIN:

 - There is no concrete **diagnosis<sub>ACTUAL,NEG</sub>
 of **MS**<sub>UNC, POS</sub>, but given her **symptoms<sub>ACTUAL,POS</sub>,